ViViDboarder/docker-rpi-motioneye/README.md

 > motionEye is a web frontend for the motion daemon, written in Python.

-Very sucinct!
+Very succinct!
 This project is just a Docker container that makes it easy to deploy motionEye on your Raspberry Pi.

 ## Getting Docker on your Raspberry Pi
 I recommend checking out [Hypriot](http://blog.hypriot.com/) and their [Getting Started](http://blog.hypriot.com/getting-started-with-docker-on-your-arm-device/) guide